Code-Institute-Submissions/rockanrolla/TESTING.md

 [22 Essential Tools for Testing Your Website's Usability](https://mashable.com/2011/09/30/website-usability-tools/?europe=true)

-I have divided this document in two sections with different testing methods inside
+I have divided this document into two sections with different testing methods inside

 + __*Manual testing methods:*__ These are the testing methods I have used.
 First locally (simulating me as a visitor) on all the site pages and then requesting help from some colleagues to navigate externally through the site.
 Their help has been so valuable as explained on the briefings:
     - Local testing.